 // Check expiration

-Critical: Never trust a JWT's claims without cryptographically verifying the signature on the server.
+Never trust a JWT's claims without cryptographically verifying the signature on the server.
 Decoding reads the data; verification proves it hasn't been tampered with.
+This distinction is not academic — it's the source of real breaches.

-Anyone who possesses a JWT can decode and read its payload.
-The signature is what makes the claims trustworthy — it proves the token was created by a party holding the signing key and that the header and payload have not been modified since signing.
+Anyone with a JWT can decode and read its payload.
+The signature is what makes those claims trustworthy — it proves the token was created by a party holding the signing key, and that the header and payload haven't been modified since signing.

-With symmetric algorithms (HS256), the same secret key signs and verifies the token — both the issuer and verifier must hold the secret.
-With asymmetric algorithms (RS256, ES256), a private key signs the token and a public key verifies it.
-The public key can be distributed freely; only the private key holder can produce valid tokens.
+With symmetric algorithms (HS256), the same secret key signs and verifies the token — both issuer and verifier must hold the secret.
+With asymmetric algorithms (RS256, ES256), a private key signs and a public key verifies.
+The public key can be shared freely; only the private key holder can produce valid tokens.
+For microservices where multiple services need to verify tokens, RS256 or ES256 is generally the better choice.

 Critical Security Vulnerabilities